414owen/owen.cafe/content/posts/six-times-faster-than-c.md

-This code is pretty straightforward, it has three conditional branch instructions (je, je, jne), leading to four possible blocks, '\0', 's', 'p', and a block for every other character.
+This code is pretty straightforward, it has three conditional branch instructions (je, je, jne), leading to four possible blocks, '\0', 's', 'p', and a block for any other character.

 ## Rearranging branches